Easy To Make Vintage Glazed Doughnuts

 Step Five – Allow Dough to Rise and Double in Size

-Let rise until doubles in size.
+Be patient and let the dough rise until it doubles in size.

 Let rise until double